Quick Facts: Earning an Ed.D. in Illinois

 Educational Leadership Career Outlook

-One look at the Bureau of Labor Statistics (BLS)’s data for elementary & secondary school education administrators and postsecondary education administrators will tell you everything you need to know about educational leadership jobs in Illinois.
-Namely, there are tons of them.
+One look at the Bureau of Labor Statistics (BLS)’s data for K-12 education administrators and postsecondary education administrators will tell you everything you need to know about educational leadership jobs in Illinois.

-- For instance, you’ll often see Illinois in the top 5 of states with the highest employment levels for both types of administrator.
+- You’ll often see Illinois in the top 5 of states with the highest employment levels for both types of administrator.

-- The Chicago-Naperville-Elgin, IL-IN-WI metropolitan area is second only to New York-Newark-Jersey City, NY-NJ-PA for employment.
+- The Chicago-Naperville-Elgin, IL-IN-WI metropolitan area employs the most postsecondary education administrators in the USA.
+And it is second only to New York-Newark-Jersey City, NY-NJ-PA for K-12 employment.

 You can compare these data with ISBE’s interactive graphs on Illinois Educator Supply and Demand.
-This tells you where the immediate shortages are (hey, there, Cook County).
+This tells you where the immediate staff shortages are.
 If you want to prepare for the job interview, ISBE also issues annual statistical reports on staff data (e.g. Number of Illinois Public School Teachers by County) as well as financial topics (e.g. Instructional Expenditures) and pupil statistics.
 The Illinois Report Card uses some of this info.

 Educational Leadership Salaries

-National resources to consult include the AASA’s Superintendents Salary and Benefits Survey published in AASA’s Research Papers section and Payscale’s cumulative data for all holders of the Doctor of Education (EdD) Degree.
+National resources to consult include the AASA’s Superintendents Salary and Benefits Survey and Payscale’s cumulative data for all holders of the Doctor of Education (EdD) Degree.
 This allows you to compare average salary data by job title (e.g. High School Principal vs. Education Director).

 Educational Leadership Job Boards